Iowa State University alumna LuJing Johnson receives Fulbright

 Johnson, whose hometown is Hopkins, Minnesota, graduated cum laude from Iowa State in December 2018, with a bachelor’s degree in nutritional science, within the pre-health professional and research option of the major.

-At Iowa State, Johnson received the Dean’s Recognition Award from the College of Human Sciences, and completed the Honors program with a culminating research project on obesity gene association within the mass public.
+At Iowa State, Johnson received the Dean’s Recognition Award from the College of Health and Human Sciences, and completed the Honors program with a culminating research project on obesity gene association within the mass public.

 During the spring semester of sophomore year at Iowa State, she studied at the University of Granada in Spain.
 She also traveled to several countries in Europe and along the Pacific Rim.